drlecks/wifi-hack-suite/README.md

 ## Contributions

-Pull requests, ideas, and improvements are welcome — provided they respect the suite's educational and ethical principles.
+Pull requests, ideas, and improvements are welcome, provided they respect the suite's educational and ethical principles.

+## License

+MIT License.

+## Author

+Created by drlecks – Security Tools Enthusiast

 ---